FLipMouse - Finger & Lip Mouse

 # Preface

 The FLipMouse is an open source Assistive Technology module which is developed at the University of Applied Sciences Technikum Wien (opens new window) and delivered as a DIY-construction kit by the AsTeRICS Foundation (opens new window).
-The FLipMouse allows people who cannot use standard computer input devices to control a computer mouse cursor or a joystick as well as typing desired keyboard keys or using infrared remote controls.
-The FLipMouse device can be actuated with minimal finger- or lip-movements and/or sip & puff activities via a dedicated mouthpiece.
+The FLipMouse allows control of a standard computer mouse, a joystick or keyboard keys via minimal finger- or lip-movements.
+Furthermore, other devices can be controlled via Bluetooth or infrared.

-The FLipMouse can be configured via a web-based configuration application which is called configuration manager from now on.
-It can be found at the website flipmouse.asterics.eu (opens new window).
+The FLipMouse can be configured via a web-based configuration manager which can be found at the website flipmouse.asterics.eu (opens new window).
 This user manual includes a description of the configuration manager and explains how to use the different functions and features of the FLipMouse.
-The FLipMouse can be used on any Windows-, Mac- or Linux-computer without installation of special software, because it behaves like a standard mouse / joystick / keyboard device.
-By using the optional Bluetooth Add-On module, smart phones or tablet computers can be controlled - which will also be explained in this manual.
+The FLipMouse can be used on Windows-, Mac- or Linux computers without installation of special software, because it behaves like a standard mouse / joystick / keyboard device.
+By using the Bluetooth function, smart phones or tablet computers can be controlled - which will also be explained in this manual.

 Furthermore, this manual covers important guidelines for using the FLipMouse, in particular cleaning procedures and hygienic precautions.

 All design files for the electronics and the 3d-printed enclosure - as well as the software source code - are available as open source and are distributed via the AsTeRICS Foundation website and via GitHub.
-The construction kit for the FLipMouse can be purchased from Hackerspaceshop.com (opens new window).
 Detailed instructions are provided in the FlipMouse construction manual (opens new window).
 Have fun building and using your FLipMouse!

 The AsTeRICS Foundation